Group Testing: An Information Theory Perspective: Conclusion and Open Problems

-\rev{We have surveyed recent theoretical and algorithmic developments in group testing, with an emphasis on achievable rates under nonadaptive testing in the small-error regime.
+In this monograph, we have surveyed recent theoretical and algorithmic developments in group testing, with an emphasis on achievable rates characterizing the asymptotic number of bits learned per test by a successful group testing strategy.
+We have particularly focused on nonadaptive testing in the small-error regime with a number of defectives scaling as $k = \Theta(n^{\alpha})$.

-In the noiseless setting (Chapter \ref{ch:algorithms}), we presented the achievable rates of COMP and DD, and showed the SCOMP and linear programming (LP) algorithms to perform better experimentally while achieving rates at least as high as DD (which in turn exceed those of COMP).
-In the noisy setting (Chapter \ref{ch:algorithms_noisy}), we presented noisy variants of COMP, DD, and LP, as well as two additional algorithms: separate decoding of items, which is convenient to analyze theoretically; and belief propagation, which performs very well experimentally but currently lacks a theoretical analysis.
+In the noiseless setting (Chapter \ref{ch:algorithms}), we presented the achievable rates of COMP and DD, considering both the Bernoulli design and the near-constant tests-per-item design.
+We also observed that the SCOMP and linear programming (LP) algorithms to perform better experimentally while achieving rates at least as high as DD (which in turn exceed those of COMP).
+In the noisy setting (Chapter \ref{ch:algorithms_noisy}), we presented noisy variants of COMP, DD, and LP, as well as two additional algorithms: separate decoding of items, which is convenient to analyse theoretically; and belief propagation, which performs very well experimentally but currently lacks a theoretical analysis.

-The information-theoretic results presented in Chapter \ref{ch:achievability} establish certain regimes where the practical algorithms are optimal or near-optimal -- notably, this includes the DD algorithm with a Bernoulli or near-contest column weight design in the sparse regime $k = \Theta(n^{\alpha})$ with $\alpha \in \big(\frac{1}{2},1\big)$.
-There are also regimes where there remains a significant gap between the algorithmic rates and the information-theoretic limits, e.g., Bernoulli designs with $\alpha < \frac{1}{3}$.
-In the noiseless case, both the information-theoretic limits and the algorithmic rates were seen to improve by moving from the Bernoulli design to the near-constant column weight design.
+In Chapter \ref{ch:achievability}, we surveyed the information-theoretic limits of group testing, again considering the Bernoulli design and the near-constant tests-per-item design.
+In the noiseless setting, we concluded that the information-theoretic threshold for the near-constant tests-per-item design is in fact optimal among \emph{all} nonadaptive designs, and moreover, that this threshold can be attained in a computationally efficient manner using a spatially coupled design.
+We also surveyed analogous developments in the noisy setting.